 The United States is the world's largest economy.
-US GDP (nominal) was estimated at nearly US$17 trillion in 2013 or around 25 per cent of global GDP.
-The United States is a major driver of the global economy and a world leader in terms of international trade and investment, research and development expenditure, stock market capitalisation and its share of large global corporations.
+US GDP (nominal) was US$20,513 trillion at the end of 2018.).
+The United States is a major driver of the global economy and a world leader in terms of international trade and investment, innovation and new technologies, research and development expenditure, stock market capitalisation and its share of large global corporations.
 Information about the US economy and economic outlook is widely available and constantly updated.
 The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labor Statistics.

 The US market comprises 50 states and one federal district.
-However, the United States should be treated as a series of regional markets with varying characteristics.
-It is the world’s fourth largest country in terms of geographic area.
-The continental United States covers four time zones, six including Alaska and Hawaii.
+The country includes a range of markets with distinct regional characteristics.
+It is the world's fourth largest country in terms of geographic area and spans six time zones.

 The Australia-United States Free Trade Agreement (AUSFTA) entered into force on 1 January 2005.
 Upon AUSFTA's entry into force, more than 97 per cent of Australia's non-agricultural exports to the United States (excluding textiles and clothing) became duty free and two-thirds of agricultural tariff lines went to zero.
-Under AUSFTA, for the first time, Australian companies have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.
-Since AUSFTA entered into force, bilateral trade has grown by around one third.
+96.1 per cent of all Australian exports are now tariff-free.
+Under AUSFTA, for the first time, Australian companies also have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.

 Tourism, culture and education overview

 In 2017-2018, there were 1,083,300 short-term resident departures from Australia to the United States.
 At the same time, 787,600 US visitors arrived in Australia, the third largest source of international visitors to Australia.
 US visitors spent $3.7 billion in 2017-18.